cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      showing that the new architecture concepts work.
      Milestone 2 (August 2008), 3 (December 2008), 4 and 4a (February 2009)
      already offer enough functionality to be applied by end users.
+   - Milenstone 5 is planned for August 2009.
    - Further developers, architects and designers for this project are very welcome.
    - For newbies, plus with an expert mode.